 Pros and Cons: You can have a real hardwood surface on your floors instead of fake wood like laminate or luxury vinyl.
 The cost is competitive too.
 The drawback is that this type of wood flooring cannot be refinished.
 Expect it to last 12-20 years, about as long as faux wood choices, depending on initial quality and how much traffic it gets.

 Cost: Price begins with DIY planks.
 The average and high costs that follow are pro-installed prices.
 Low – $4.30 per square foot, Average – $7.25 per square foot, High – $9.50 per square foot.

-Choosing the Right Kitchen Upgrades for 2022
+Choosing the Right Kitchen Upgrades

 Start where the National Home Builders Association does in its annual survey – by asking which upgrades are essential?
 And which are desirable?

 - Narrow your project choices based on your budget, giving higher priority to changes you consider essential.

 - View the pricing ranges above to determine how to allot your budget.
 If you want to complete more of the upgrades that are a high priority for your kitchen, you might have to spend less per upgrade.